spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/controller-version-two-hist.md

    </p>

     <p>
-    Also, we know validate read permissions for each resource before initializing the informers.
+    Also, we now validate read permissions for each resource before initializing the informers.
     </p>

 ## [2.0.53] - 2024-04-18